loconav-tech/blog/_posts/2019-07-24-resolving-column-names-ambiguity-when-using-cross-table-filters-in-active-admin.md

 end
 ```

-I had to mention complete table name in scope
+I had to mention the complete table name in scope

 ```ruby
 class AnotherWallet < ApplicationRecord